olliez-mods/MineSweeper/README.md

 # MineSweeper
 Minesweeper but made by me.

-If you're unsure how to play minesweeper the rules can be found on the internet. here are controls.
+If you're unsure how to play minesweeper the rules can be found on the internet. here are the controls.

-Click anywhere to start (can't die on first click).
+Click anywhere to start (can't die on the first click).

-Right clicking flags a mine and prevents it from exploding when you click on it.
+Right-clicking flags a mine and prevents it from exploding when you click on it.

-left clicking a square revels what it is (if it's a mine you lose).
+left-clicking a square reveals what it is (if it's a mine you lose).

 Flag all the mines to win.

-This was last updated for SFML 3.0.0, on a macbook (hence the resource path files) but works on windows too
+This was last updated for SFML 3.0.0